Focused Political Campaigns in Kenya

 The guide will be distributed to all the member parties of CMD and be accessible on the website for other interested parties.
 The member parties will be strongly encouraged to take advantage of the guide for preparing the upcoming campaign for the next election in March 2013.

-The Communication Guideline for Political Parties will be launched in Nairobi on the 31st October 2012 in the presence of among others MPs, General Secretaries and Communication Officers from the 25 member parties of CMD.
+The Communication Guideline for Political Parties will be launched in Nairobi on the 31st October 2012 in the presence of among others MPs, general secretaries and communications officers.

 By Hanne Tornager